Dengue case data ‘doesn’t include patients tested by private labs’

-• Minister Azra Pechuho claims health dept maintains record of all patients admitted to govt hospitals or treated in OPDs
+• Minister Azra Pechuho claims the health department maintains a record of all patients admitted to government hospitals or treated in OPDs

 KARACHI: Keeping in view a big difference between the number of dengue cases reported by the provincial government and the situation on the ground, the Sindh health minister has clarified that official data includes only cases reported from government hospitals.